Workflow actions

-Learn how to enable editing of requests on workflow transitions
+Learn how to enable editing of requests on workflow transitions.

-By setting the configuration of Workflow actions, you can customize the process of requests’ editing and include it in a desired workflow.
-Add a custom workflow action by configuring selected transitions, editable fields or edit permissions, and allow users of your Customer Portal to easily update their requests with most recent information at the right moment.
+Add a custom workflow action by configuring selected transitions and editable fields or editing permissions and allowing users of your Customer Portal to easily update their requests with the most recent information at the right moment.

 The Workflow actions feature is available only in the company-managed projects while the team-managed projects aren’t supported.